serveri24h/serveri24h/README.md

 * Main: Python
 * Others: JS, C, C++, Ruby, Rust, R

-I'am new in Github and the page and repositories will likely be updated frequently.
+I'am new to Github and the page and repositories will likely be updated frequently.
 I am recently graduated engineer looking for entry level position as a software or data engineer.
+I will provide four repositories:

+* Calendar-Journal
+* Neural Networks from scratch (with numpy)
+* 3d-function display
+* Pygame-game

+I will also provide the source code to my master thesis